Open Job Protocol

 Examples

-Three complete, schema-conforming documents are included in the repository.
-They illustrate
+Three schema-conforming v0.2 documents are included in the repository.
+They demonstrate

 Tools